HaleTom/deeplearning.ai_notes/CNNs/notes/wk4.md

 The letter $G$ is used because of the term gram matrix in linear algebra.

 ![wk4-overall-style-cost-function](wk4-overall-style-cost-function.png)

+Errata: In the first formula, the differences of Gram matrices should be squared (matching the cost scaling term)

 A normalisation term is added, but not really required as the style cost is multiplied by a hyperparameter $\beta$.